RemiBERNHARD/Luring_Adversarial/README.md

 # Luring of adversarial perturbations

-This repository contains pretrained models and python scripts to reproduce the results presented in the article "Luring of Adversarial Perturbations".
+This repository contains pretrained models and python scripts to reproduce the results presented in the article "Luring of transferable adversarial perturbations in the black-box paradigm".

 ## Environment and libraries